roura356a/csk/intl.en-US/API Reference/RAM authentication.md

 # RAM authentication

-Before you call an Alibaba Cloud API by using a Resource Access Management \(RAM\) user, you must use an Alibaba Cloud account to create a RAM policy with required permissions and attach it to the RAM user.
+Before you call an Alibaba Cloud API as a Resource Access Management \(RAM\) user, you must use an Alibaba Cloud account to create a RAM policy with required permissions and attach it to the RAM user.

 ## Authorize a RAM user to use cloud resources